Shell Field Guide

 Let's see some usual uses of docker and how we can debug our scripts there:

 # leaves you at a shell to fiddle if all is in place after build docker run -it mycomplex-image bash # Runs /tmp/file.sh from the host inside.
-That's cool to make the # container less hermetic.
-Even if the image is not originally ment # to, you can even override it and 'monkeypatch' the file with the one # from the host anyway. docker run -it -v $PWD:/tmp/file.sh mycomplex-image /tmp/file.sh # So now you can really add wtv you want there. echo 'bash' >>$PWD/file.sh # run+open shell at runtime to inspect the state of the script docker run -it -v $PWD:/tmp/file.sh mycomplex-image /tmp/file.sh
+That's cool to make the # container less airtight.
+Even if the image is not originally meant # to, you can even override it and 'monkeypatch' the file with the one # from the host anyway. docker run -it -v $PWD:/tmp/ mycomplex-image /tmp/file.sh # So now you can really add wtv you want there. echo 'bash' >>$PWD/file.sh # run+open shell at runtime to inspect the state of the script docker run -it -v $PWD:/tmp/ mycomplex-image /tmp/file.sh

 6.2 DRY_RUN

-if [[-n $DRY_RUN ]]; then curl () { echo curl $@ } fi
+if [[-n "$DRY_RUN" ]]; then curl () { echo curl "$@" } fi

 use command curl